EMANG-KAUST/C-SCSA/README.md

 }
 ```
 ## About the project code
 The original source is developed in Matlab 2016a.
 An equaling or higher version is recommended.
-Download the project to your local Matlab directory and include all folders and subfolders in the project.

 ### License